Calandrinon/Pung/README.md

 # Pung
-A Pong clone written in Pygame.
+A Pong clone made with Pygame.